Last Updated Date: 10/19/2020

 Faro - Luminari del Caffè - Rome, Italy

 As mentioned before, Italy is somewhat of a dead zone for third wave specialty coffee.
 However, there’s a burgeoning movement in some of Italy’s largest cities.
 Faro (which means lighthouse in Italian) was one we’d found online when searching for specialy coffee in Rome.
 We were pleasantly surprised to find a shop that roasted their own coffee and offered it as a pour over (with a few options for brewing method).
-We tried a natural Ethiopian and a washed Kenyan on V60, both of which were quite tasty.
+We tried a Natural-Process Ethiopian and a Washed-Process Kenyan on V60, both of which were quite tasty.
 We also enjoyed a great flat white (which as far as we could tell, wasn’t listed on their menu).
 Our barista chatted with us a bit and mentioned a couple other coffee shops in Rome worth checking out, which brings us to…

 Pergamino Caffè - Rome, Italy